-Pocket pedometers aren’t all the same – there are basic models to those that are full of all the things you might need to measure your steps.
+Pocket pedometers aren’t all the same – there are basic step counters to those that are full of more advanced devices including gps tracking.
 All pedometers work in a similar way – by counting the electronic pulses that are generated by movement.

-Pedometers can be used outdoors or on a treadmill if weather is inclement.
+Pedometers can be used outdoors or even on a home treadmill if weather is inclement.

 Benefits of Walking

 Tracking steps is huge trend because it helps to make long-range goals into bite-sized attainable action items that can be completed each day.
 Using a pocket pedometer can help you stay more accountable throughout your day, which in turn might help you add in more fitness overall.
 The beauty of pocket pedometers is that they go with you everywhere.